How to Invoice Someone

 Some of the advantages of using accounting software to produce a sales invoice include:- The ability to save different invoice templates, so you don’t have to create the invoice from scratch every time.

-Some of the best accounting software packages for creating and tracking invoices are FreshBooks and QuickBooks.
+Some of the best accounting software packages for creating and tracking invoices are Sage UK, Xero, and QuickBooks.

 Word or Excel Invoicing Templates

-When you create a sales invoice, you will want to use a template suited for your business.
+When you create a sales invoice, use a template suited to your business.
 You can find free invoice templates online that are compatible with Word or Excel.
 If you’re unsure how to use a template or want to learn about some basic accounting concepts, you can find tutorials online that will teach you everything you need to know.

 Free Invoice Template

-Business accounting basics have created their free, easy-to-use template to download from this site.
+Business accounting basics has created a free, easy-to-use template to download from this site.
 The template is compatible with both Word and Excel, so you can choose the software that you’re most comfortable with.
-The template is also simple and easy to use to create invoices quickly and easily.
+The template is simple and easy to use, making it quick and easy to create invoices.

 We have created two invoice templates, one for VAT and one for non-VAT.
 Full instructions are provided.